UWrc/UWrc.github.io/docs/data-commons/fineweb_edu.md

 You can learn more from [this introductory blogpost](https://huggingface.co/spaces/HuggingFaceFW/blogpost-fineweb-v1).

 ## How to prepare for use?
-This serves as instructions for the research computing (i.e., HYAK) team to prepare this data for use on the cluster.
+This serves as instructions for the research computing (i.e., Hyak) team to prepare this data for use on the cluster.
 It also serves a benefit for computational reproducibility later on.

 ```
 import os